hamzaelziady/DecodeLabs-Internship-project-3-Sales-database-analysis-using-SQL-MYSQL-/README.md

 ## 🚀 Conclusion

-This project demonstrates how structured SQL analysis can transform raw e-commerce data into meaningful business insights that support decision-making and performance evaluation.
+This project demonstrates how SQL can be used to transform raw e-commerce transactional data into actionable business insights that support decision-making and business performance evaluation.
 ## Author
 Hamza Mahmoud Kamel